assertible/deployments/README.md

 # Assertible post deployment testing

+> Post deployment testing is the process of running automated tests
+> against your production or staging environment after deploying
+> a new application version.
+[Assertible](assertible) integrates
+> into your GitHub deployments pipeline to run your tests and
+> assertions after each successful deploy.

 With Assertible's [Github Deployments integration](github-intgration), you can run tests against your API or web application every time you launch a new version.
 Integrating into your existing CI workflow